nicolesegura121/Remaining-useful-life-of-Li-Battery-ML/README.md

-# Lithium ion battery state of health prediction:battery:
+# Lithium ion battery state of health prediction :battery:

 This project implements machine learning and deep learning models to predict the state of health of a Li-ion battery based on NASA's battery cycling data.